How to Hack on lem Itself

 To build a binary, see the following section.

-From the root directory of the Lem project, using Make.
+From the root directory of the Lem project, use Make.

 make ncurses